4 of the Best Cameras for Different Travel Styles

 As a backpacker, pack size and weight register as top concerns while traveling.
 A camera and photo equipment may seem like a luxury you just don’t have the room for.
 However, the small, lightweight size of Sony’s Cyber-Shot DSC-RX100 makes traveling with a quality camera a reality.

-For a fraction of the price of a professional DSLR camera, you can take beautiful photos of your hikes and travels with a 20 MP sensor.
+For a fraction of the price of a professional DSLR camera, you can take beautiful photos of your hikes and travels with a 20 megapixel sensor.
 Street photography is a breeze with the high-speed burst setting, allowing you to shoot at 10 frames per second.
 The RX-100’s SteadyShot Active Mode also maintains focus on uneven terrain or while walking.

 Even if you feel like trying your hand at night sky photography while camping, you can increase the camera’s ISO to 6400, capturing detail in low light scenarios.

 Best Camera for Safaris: Leica V-Lux

 For a once in a lifetime travel experience like an African safari, you’ll need a sturdy, reliable camera that won’t let you down.
-Although it’s in the high end range, Leica has a reputation for producing incredible, museum-worthy images.
-Without a doubt, the Leica V-Lux compact camera makes the grade and surpasses it with a one inch image sensor and built-in high speed lens.
+Although it’s in the high-end range, Leica has a reputation for producing incredible, museum-worthy images.
+Without a doubt, the Leica V-Lux compact camera makes the grade and surpasses it with a 1-inch image sensor and built-in high speed lens.

-Due to its huge 25-400 mm zoom range, you can photograph far-away wildlife with incredible detail and clarity.
-Even if you’re in an open safari vehicle or spot a pack of lions running towards their prey, you can freeze the motion lightning fast in the V-Lux’s continuous shooting mode.
+Due to its huge 25-400 millimeter zoom range, you can photograph far-away wildlife with incredible detail and clarity.
+Even if you’re in an open safari vehicle or spot a pack of lions running toward their prey, you can freeze the motion lightning-fast in the V-Lux’s continuous shooting mode.

 If you happen to come upon smaller animals in the bush, you can also place the camera on the ground and easily see your shot with the V-Lux’s swivel monitor and digital viewfinder.
 Best of all, its video mode will make you feel like you’re making the next “Planet Earth” documentary as it records in stunning 4K resolution.